 If a requesting system receives information from another system, such as a response to a background check, describe what information is returned to the requesting system.

-This question is related to privacy control AP-1, Authority To Collect, and AP-2, Purpose Specification.
+This question is related to privacy control AP-1, Authority to Collect, and AP-2, Purpose Specification.

 The information selected below must match the information provided in question 2.1 as well as the data elements columns in 4.1 and 5.1.
+It must also match the information provided in question 3.4 of the PTA.